JumaJuiceTime/TheHundredSaints/Classes/Magi.md

 Armour	None
 Weapons	Dagger, holy water, oil, staff, torch

-Magicians—sometimes called wizards or sorcerers—hone innate sparks of magical sensitivity through years of arduous study.
-Magicians are arcane generalists, accumulating secret lore from any source they can get their hands on—magic of illusion, crystalmancy, elementalism, conjuration, and sometimes even stolen Drune spells.
+Magi—sometimes called wizards or sorcerers—hone innate sparks of magical sensitivity through years of arduous study.
+Magi are arcane generalists, accumulating secret lore from any source they can get their hands on—magic of illusion, crystalmancy, elementalism, conjuration, and sometimes even stolen Drune spells.
 Their accumulation of knowledge allows magicians to cast spells and to wield powerful magic items.
-Magicians begin play able to cast just a single spell each day, but gain access to extremely potent magic as they advance.
+Magi begin play able to cast just a single spell each day, but gain access to extremely potent magic as they advance.

 ==== Starting Equipment ====

 **Weapon (roll 1d6):** 1–3.
 Dagger.
 4–6.
 Staff.

 **Class items:** Ritual robes.
-A Level 1 magician starts play with a single spell book and has learned to cast the spells contained within.
+A Level 1 magi starts play with a single spell book and has learned to cast the spells contained within.
 The player should roll or choose one of the books listed under Starting Spell Books.

 ==== Starting Spell Books ====

-A Level 1 magician possesses a single spell book and has learned to cast the spells it describes.
+A Level 1 magi possesses a single spell book and has learned to cast the spells it describes.
 A magician’s first spell book may be an item inherited from a mysterious ancestor, stolen from a cruel master, or meticulously copied under the tutelage of a mentor.
 The player should roll or choose one of the following books.

   * **Charms of the Fey Court:** Contains the following Rank 1 spells: [[Fairy Servant]], [[Ingratiate]], [[Ventriloquism]].
   * **Hogbrand’s Incandescence:** Contains the following Rank 1 spells: [[Firelight]], [[Ignite / Extinguish]], [[Shield of Force]].